Flinders University is committed to providing access to fair and impartial appeal and complaint resolution processes.

-Student grievance resolution processes seek to facilitate the informal resolution of grievances as close as possible to the source of student dissatisfaction, though there will be instances when either students may choose to lodge a formal appeal or a grievance needs to go to a higher authority for resolution.
+Student appeal and complaint resolution processes seek to facilitate the informal resolution of grievances as close as possible to the source of student dissatisfaction.
+It is recognised that there may be instances when either students may choose to lodge a formal appeal or a complaint needs to go to a higher authority for resolution.

 Students who have information that meets the definition of reportable conduct under the University's Whistleblower Statement and Procedures, but fear reprisal if they report the information, may contact the University's independent whistleblower management service.
 For further information refer to Whistleblowers.

 Flinders' approach to student appeal and complaint resolution emphasises:

 - the handling of grievances informally where possible

 - the principles of natural justice and procedural fairness

 - resolution of grievances as early as possible and as close as possible to the source of dissatisfaction.

 Students are encouraged to raise complaints informally in the first instance.
 However, students may at any stage submit a formal complaint.